johnhickok/streetzip/README.txt

 sample_unidecode.py was used to replace non-utf-8 characters from your OSM data before geoprocessing with PostGIS.

-summary.zip contains a csv file containing the same street names, counts of street names, and corresponding zip codes that are in streetz.md.
-Some people just want raw data.
+summary.zip was removed to save space; a csv file can be easily extracted from streetz.db.